 Who’s it for: Any business professional who needs speed to go with great support and durability.

 What we thought of the Lenovo ThinkPad X1 Extreme:

 Prior to the X1 Extreme, the ThinkPad line depended on smaller laptops like the 14-inch ThinkPad X1 Carbon to compete against larger business-class laptops.
 But the ThinkPad X1 Extreme changed that equation, bringing an 8th-generation, six-core Intel Core i7-8750H and Nvidia GeForce GTX 1050 Ti with Max Q, to compete with the Dell XPS 15 and other mainstream laptops.
-And the next version of the ThinkPad X1 Extreme, the Gen 2, has just been released with the new 9th-gen H-series Core i9-9880H CPU, and the Nvidia GTX 1650 Max-Q GPU.
+And the latest version of the ThinkPad X1 Extreme, the Gen 2, has just been released with the new 9th-gen H-series Core i9-9880H CPU, and the Nvidia GTX 1650 Max-Q GPU.
 The Gen 2 model will also eventually offer a luscious AMOLED display, although that model isn’t available quite yet.

 Toss in the ThinkPad line’s MIL-STD 810G certification promising superior durability, a gorgeous 4K display with high dynamic range (HDR) and an upcoming AMOLED option, dual-storage options, enterprise-oriented service and support, and security options like the ThinkShutter webcam screen; that’s a laptop that’s perfect for the most demanding business buyers.